TheTrueBark/TyranidScreeps2.0/docs/console.md

 - **Stat Box** – shows GCL progress, room energy and controller status.
 - **Logging Panel** – latest messages from the logger sorted by severity.
 - Customisable characters for borders, bars and spacing.
+- **Console draw time** – CPU cost for rendering the dashboard, shown under the "Total" CPU line.

 The scheduler feeds data into the console module every tick.
 Use `statsConsole.displayStats()` to print the dashboard from the game console when needed.